alexheinle/Security-Performance-Audit/README.md

 4. Streamlit
 5. jmespath

 Next, run the API that you would like to test in SP Audit.
+For example, run '`python3 api.py`

 Finally, navigate to the main directory (Security&Performance Audit) and run `streamlit run PerformanceAudit.py`.